 North Macedonia

 North Macedonia’s National Emissions Reduction Plan (NERP) includes all eight existing large combustion plants from the energy sector.
 Out of these, two have not been operational since the NERP entered into force, and two are gas-fired heating plants that were already in line with the 2017 LCP BREF.
 From 2018 until 2021, the Bitola and Oslomej coal-fired power plants were the only large combustion plants that were relevant for (non)compliance with the country’s NERP.
-But in late 2021, the heavy oil plant in Negotino also re-started operations and continued to operate throughout 2022.
+But in late 2021, the heavy oil plant in Negotino also re-started operations and continued to operate throughout 2022 and 2023.

 Download the report in your language: